 According to Kentucky Revised Statutes § 403.250, court orders for spousal support and property division can be changed “only upon showing of changed circumstances so substantial and continuing as to make the terms unconscionable.”
 Kentucky courts apply this same standard to divorce settlements, holding that “[a] separation agreement which was originally determined not to be unconscionable may later be modified if due to a change in circumstances the agreement has become unconscionable.”

 For example, imagine the parties agreed that monthly spousal support payments would decrease from $1,200 to $600 after 24 months because the supported spouse was likely to find a job within that time.
 If the supported spouse became disabled because of an injury or medical condition before 24 months elapsed, they might be able to modify the spousal support obligation so payments would only decrease to $900 or not decrease at all.

 Are you in the middle of an intense divorce?
 If so, you should consult an experienced attorney about issues regarding property division, spousal support, along with child custody and support.
-Attorney Louis P. Winner has experience litigating various divorce issues such as divorce settlements and modifications.
+Attorney Winner Law Group, LLC has experience litigating various divorce issues such as divorce settlements and modifications.